 Analysis of Curriculum and Practices Visit

-This rigorous review, conducted by a team of Core Knowledge Foundation representatives, will evaluate a school's eligibility to be designated a Core Knowledge School of Distinction.
+The Core Knowledge Foundation offers services to aid and evaluate your curriculum implementation.
+The hallmark of these is rigorous review, conducted by a team of Core Knowledge Foundation representatives, will evaluate a school's eligibility to be designated a Core Knowledge School of Distinction.
 For more about this distinction, please review the School of Distinction page.
 During the analysis visit, the Core Knowledge Foundation team will assess the level of commitment to the Core Knowledge curriculum and approach and evaluate the extent to which the implementation practices have been met.